ehb-nj/iac-magic-box/40-terraform/rke2/README.md

 - Some Kubernetes knowledge
 - Debian based image template (Ubuntu Recommended) available
 - Terraform installed on the "admin machine"
-- Proxmox deployed and installed
+- Proxmox deployed and ready with snippets (for cloud-init) activated
+- Network for Kube ready with Internet connection

 ## Terraform